SALib/SALib/docs/basics_with_interface.rst

 All plotting methods will return matplotlib axes objects to allow later adjustment.

-In the example below, the figures are collected and the y-axis for the first subplot is set to use log scale.
+In the example below, the figure is created, the y-axis for the first subplot is set to use log scale, and the figure size is adjusted with :code:`matplotlib`.

 .. code:: python

     import matplotlib.pyplot as plt

     axes = sp.plot()
     axes[0].set_yscale('log')
+    fig = plt.gcf()  # get current figure
+    fig.set_size_inches(10, 4)
     plt.tight_layout()

 .. figure:: assets/example_mod_plot.svg